-The consolidated financial statements include the financial statements of permanent tsb Group Holdings plc (the "Company") and its subsidiary undertakings, (together referred to as "the Group" or "ptsbgh") where appropriate, and are prepared up to the end of the financial year, 31 December 2012.
-The Group is and has been primarily involved in retail banking.
+The consolidated financial statements include the financial statements of permanent tsb plc (the "Company") and its subsidiary undertakings, (together referred to as "the Group" or "ptsb") where appropriate, and are prepared up to the end of the financial year, 31 December 2012.
+The Group is and has been primarily involved in retail banking. permanent tsb plc was acquired by permanent tsb Group Holdings plc (the "Parent Company") and its subsidiary undertakings, (together referred to as "ptsbgh") on 15 January 2010, consequently, ptsb is a 100% subsidiary of ptsbgh.
+The parent company shares of ptsbgh are listed on the Enterprise Security Market of the Irish Stock Exchange.
 Prior to the sale of the Life Group on 29 June 2012, the Group was also involved in life assurance, fund management, general insurance and brokerage, third party administration and other.